EBI-Metagenomics/genomes-generation/README.md

 Optional steps:

 - Upload MAGs to [ENA](https://www.ebi.ac.uk/ena/browser/home) using [public MAG uploader](https://github.com/EBI-Metagenomics/genome_uploader).
-Applicable only if assemblies and reads were downloaded from ENA.
+Applicable only if assemblies and reads were downloaded from ENA (or GenBank, or DDBJ).

 ## Requirements